Qumulo/docs/rest-api-guide/tenant-configuration/multitenancy_tenants_tenant_id.md

     responses:
     - code: '200'
       description: Return value on success
-    summary: Delete configuration of a tenant.
+    summary: '[preview] Delete configuration of a tenant.'
   get:
     parameters:
     - description: The unique ID of the tenant